Length Spectrum Rigidity for piecewise analytic Bunimovich Billiards: Introduction

 {\bf Plan of the paper:} \ The rest of the paper is organized as follows.
 In Section \ref{sec:billiard-maps} we present auxiliary facts about the billiard map and properties of the billiard dynamics near the unique period two orbit.
 In Section \ref{sec: period two} we study the billiard dynamics in a neighborhood of the maximal period two orbit $\gamma^*$.
-In Section \ref{sec:palindromic} we analyze palindromic periodic orbits approximating the period two orbit $\gamma^*$.
-In Section \ref{sec:LIO} we define a Linearized Isospectral Operator, whose properties are closely related to dynamical spectral rigidity.
+In Section \ref{sec:palindromic} we analyze the palindromic periodic orbits approximating the period two orbit $\gamma^*$.
+In Section \ref{sec:LIO} we define linearized isospectral functionals related to some special periodic orbits, whose properties are closely related to dynamical spectral rigidity.
 In Section \ref{sec: proof of thm1} utilizing properties of approximating palindromic periodic orbits we prove Squash Rigidity Theorem.
 In Section \ref{sec: proof of thm2} using a different approach we prove Stadium Rigidity Theorem.
-The proof relies of analysis of essential period two orbits.
-Finally, in Section \ref{sec: proof of thm3} we prove Theorem \ref{thm: main3} about Lyapunov exponents of the maximal period two orbit . \\
+Finally, in Section~\ref{sec8} we analyze the periodic orbits with rotation number $\pm\frac{n}{2n+1}$ and obtain shadowing estimates similar to Section \ref{sec:palindromic}.
+Then in Section \ref{sec: proof of thm3} we prove Theorem \ref{thm: main3} about Lyapunov exponents of the maximal period two orbit.

+{\bf Acknowledgement} VK acknowledges a partial support by the NSF grant DMS-1402164.
+Discussions with Martin Leguil and Jacopo De Simoi were very useful.
+The authors would like to thank a referee for pointing out a mistake in a preliminary version of the paper.
+It led to a more restrictive (homothetic) rigidity for squash stadia.
+JC was partially supported by NSFC grant 12001392 and NSF of Jiangsu BK20200850.
+H.-K. Zhang is partially supported by Simons Foundation Collaboration Grants for Mathematicians (Grant No.706383).